PFTL/website_articles/articles/02_HDF5_python.md

 Selective Writing to HDF5 Files
 ===============================

-In the examples above we have appended data to a data set as soon as this was created.
+In the examples above, we have appended data to a data set as soon as this was created.
 For many applications, however, you need to save data while it is being generated.
 HDF5 allows you to save data in a very similar way to how you read it back.
 Let's see how to create an empty